 Badminton scoring works in a similar way to volleyball.

 In a rally-score configuration, someone scores a point every time there is a serve.
 Basically, if you mess up, the other person gets a point.

 If you fail to return a serve or volley, the other person gets a point (provided that they landed the shuttlecock within bounds).

 Learning simple tips about how to stroke the shuttle is very important.
 First, practice holding the racket correctly and use a forehand grip by putting pressure on your wrist.
 First, hit the shuttlecock hit very high into the air and give it a forward hit to reach the other side of the net.

 Practice different techniques to hit the shuttle in different directions to weaken the ability of the opponent.
 You can practice the game without the net and play it yourself until you feel confident about your skills.
 After getting some experience you can go into the field.
-Do not let the shuttle touch the floor and play the game with full speed.
+Do not let the shuttle touch the floor and play the game at full speed.
 Do not hit the shuttle under or into the net.

 5. Recognize Faults & Fouls

 The most common fault in Badminton is a failed serve.
 If you fail to return the shuttlecock you fail to earn a point.
 Some common faults include:

 - hitting and failing to cross the net